shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 ---

 Chapter 2. covers simple import examples.
 And those used Python standard libraries like _math_, _os_ and _sys_. **Now, let_s assume when we make our own modules and import them in other projects.** It's different from just using standard modules.
-These can bring some issues about module names.
-Let**_s check it out some hidden features for our customized-named modules.**
+These can bring some issues about module names. **Let's check it out some hidden features for our customized-named modules.**

 <br id="3a">

 ### 3.1.
 Using other characters besides english for modules

-As the title itself says, **can we use another characters like Koreans, Japanese and punctuation chars for module names?** Built-in and Python standard modules' names are all in english like _math_, _os_, _sys_.
+As the title itself says, **can we use another characters like Korean, Japanese and punctuation chars for module names?** Built-in and Python standard modules' names are all in english like _math_, _os_, _sys_.
 But...
 Not all people's mother tounge is English and I'm also a Korean. **For usability, it's more recommended to use english but sometimes, we might want to use other languages to name our modules.** And Python supports it.

 ```sh
 $ echo "print('hi')" > 안녕.py